regionostergotland/Physical_activity/README.md

 The repository currently contains the directories listed below.

 ### existing
-Directory containing archetypes that already exist in the CKM repository and are of interest to this project and may be used in templates or cluster slots for modeling physical activity.
+Directory containing copies of archetypes that already exist in the [openEHR CKM](https://ckm.openehr.org/ckm/) repository and are of interest to this project and may be used in templates or cluster slots for modeling physical activity.

 ### proposals
 Directory containing experimental archetypes created for the purpose of modeling self recorded physical activity.
-Each batch of archetypes is stored in its own directory with documentation and example templates.
+Two different modeling approaches are explored.
+Each batch of archetypes is stored in its own subdirectory with documentation and example templates.

 ### mindmaps
 A directory to store versioned mindmaps used for requirements gathering etc.